-Look at almost any lifestyle blog and you’ll find a post about transforming an old piece of furniture with chalk paint.
+Look at almost any DIY blog and you’ll find a post about transforming an old piece of furniture with chalk paint.
 Do you know why it’s so popular?
 Because it’s awesome!
 In a world full of waste, it feels so nice to find a way to modify an outdated piece of furniture, creating something new and beautiful.
 Chalk paint has a way of breathing new life into something old.

 My Kitchen Table Labor of Love

 My in-laws got this pretty kitchen table for my husband and me as a wedding gift almost 15 years ago.
 After two kids and everyday daily living, it was beat up and needed some love.
 I researched lots of potential options and quickly knew chalk paint would be part of the solution.

 As much as I loved the table, the color no longer matched anything in my home.
 Plus, the old stain was not holding up well any longer.
 Here is a close up image of the original finish.

 My family was not thrilled with the process required to re-do this kitchen table and chairs.
 My house was in disarray for about a week.
 Fortunately, they are all used to my “projects” and go about their life while I do my thing.
 In the end, everyone is typically happy with the outcome.

 This post contains affiliate links, see Disclosure policy here.

 I stripped the stain from the table top as well as the seat portion of the chairs.
 I used Citristrip to assist with taking off the old stain.
 This stuff is fantastic.